• Skip to content

 In Hashimoto’s, triggers contribute to the body developing something called “a lack of self-tolerance.”
 This is when the body is no longer able to recognize its own tissue as part of itself, but instead starts viewing its tissue as a foreign invader.
 It is no longer “tolerant” of itself, and this is what leads to an autoimmune condition.
 When the body begins this breakdown of its immune tolerance, we’re initially going to see the presence of elevated thyroid antibodies.

 In Hashimoto’s, about 80 to 95 percent of patients have thyroid antibodies.
-Thyroid antibodies are going to be the first indication of a thyroid problem in many cases.
+[6] Thyroid antibodies are going to be the first indication of a thyroid problem in many cases.
 They can be elevated for 5, 10, sometimes even 15 years, before a change in TSH is even detected.
-Elevated thyroid antibodies, even in the presence of a “normal” TSH, means that it’s only a matter of time before your thyroid becomes destroyed to the point it can no longer produce a sufficient amount of hormones.
+Having elevated thyroid antibodies, even in the presence of a “normal” TSH, means that it’s only a matter of time before your thyroid becomes destroyed to the point that it can no longer produce a sufficient amount of hormones.

 Some clinicians will say that once you have thyroid antibodies, you will always have thyroid antibodies, so the actual number doesn’t matter, as the antibodies can randomly fluctuate.
 I respectfully disagree.
-Antibodies fluctuate in response to triggers (some as common as stress), and in my exhaustive experience, they can be an incredibly helpful marker for tracking disease progression.

 The most common antibodies in Hashimoto’s are thyroid peroxidase antibodies (TPO antibodies) and thyroglobulin antibodies (TG antibodies).
 Most people with Hashimoto’s will have an elevation of one or both of these antibodies.
-TPO antibodies are the most common and have been reported in 5-38 percent of the population, depending on the study!
-Thyroid antibodies are often elevated for decades before a change in TSH is seen in Hashimoto’s.
+TPO antibodies are the most common and have been reported in 5 to 38 percent of the population, depending on the study!
+[7]

 People with Graves’ disease and thyroid cancer may also have an elevation in thyroid antibodies, including TPO and TG.
 However, the most common antibodies found in Graves’ disease are TSH receptor antibodies, including thyroid-stimulating immunoglobulin (TSI) — this marker is elevated in over 90 percent of people with Graves’ disease.
-TSH receptor binding antibody (TRAb), also known as TSH-binding inhibiting immunoglobulin or TBII, is elevated in over 50 percent of people with Graves’ disease.
-(You can check for Graves’ related antibodies here.)
+[8] TSH receptor binding antibody (TRAb), also known as TSH-binding inhibiting immunoglobulin or TBII, is elevated in over 50 percent of people with Graves’ disease.
+[9] (You can check for Graves’-related antibodies here.)

 Thyroid antibodies can be used for diagnostic purposes and monitored to track remission.
 As I mentioned, thyroid antibodies indicate an active destruction going on against your thyroid.
 This destruction often comes with a lot of symptoms that may cause, or be misdiagnosed as depression, panic attacks, anxiety, miscarriage/infertility, carpal tunnel, hair loss, weight gain, fatigue/laziness, and, of course, the most disempowering diagnosis of them all… hypochondria.